h2oai/sparkling-water/doc/src/site/sphinx/install/install_and_start.rst

     - Choose Spark release: SUBST_SPARK_VERSION
-    - Choose package type: Pre-built for Hadoop 2.7 and later
+    - Choose a package type: Pre-built for Hadoop 2.7 and later

 2. Point SPARK_HOME to the existing installation of Spark and export variable MASTER.